How To Discipline A Stubborn Child

 You might not be able to control their behavior, but you do have control over what they learn.

-“If you have a strong-willed child who doesn’t listen, who doesn’t like boundaries, or who is combative about them, acknowledge that you have no control over their personality, but you do have control over how they learn,” parenting educator Sharon Silver, founder of Proactive Parenting and author of Stop Reacting and Start Responding, says.
-In short, you can’t change who your child is, but you can make adjustments so that they have the opportunity to learn about who they are and be the best version of themselves within the boundaries you set.
+“If you have a strong-willed child who doesn’t listen, who doesn’t like boundaries, or who is combative about them, acknowledge that you have no control over their personality, but you do have control over how they learn,” says parenting educator Sharon Silver, founder of Proactive Parenting and author of Stop Reacting and Start Responding.

-How do you create those boundaries?
 According to Silver, the first adjustment you have to make is to be very clear that you’re not giving up your authority.
 “You are drawing a line in the sand and regardless of emotion, it cannot be crossed,” she says.
-“When your child throws a tantrum or gets angry or shouts at your or acts aggressively, show them where the line is.
+“When your child throws a tantrum or gets angry or shouts at you or acts aggressively, show them where the line is.
 Be the adult and take control of the action in the situation.
 Say, ‘I see you’re really angry.
-Is your anger a one or full ten on the scale?
-How can you make yourself feel better?
-Do you need to breathe or take walk?
-Do you want to talk about it?’
+How can you make yourself feel better?’
 This approach empowers the child and allows them to feel heard.”
-The more a child feels heard the more they will be willing to listen.

-The key in those heated moments is to treat your child as an individual — a person with a developing personality that you are constantly impacting, but not in control over.
-It’s not forcing them to eat their vegetables or share their toys or do their homework.
-It’s about teaching them that they deserve to have the best for themselves, and choosing to eat their vegetable and share their toys and do their homework allows them to have the best for themselves.
-Hold in your mind what your job is here: To raise and teach a kid and encourage them to develop into good people who are capable of living a good life.
+The key in those heated moments is to treat your child as an individual.
+They’re a person with a developing personality that you’re constantly impacting, but ultimately, you don’t have control over it.
+Remember what your job is here: It’s not forcing them to eat their vegetables or share their toys or do their homework.
+It’s to raise and teach a kid with the skills to be good to themselves and others.